Xiongnu: Tiefu tribe and Helian Xia dynasty (309–431)

-After Helian Bobo's death in 425, the Xia quickly declined due to pressure from the Northern Wei.
+Following Helian Bobo's death in 425, the Xia quickly declined due to increased military pressure from the Northern Wei.
 In 428, the emperor, Helian Chang and capital were both captured by Wei forces.
-His brother, Helian Ding succeeded him and conquered the Western Qin in 431, but that same year, he was ambushed and imprisoned by the Tuyuhun while attempting a campaign against Northern Liang.
+His brother, Helian Ding succeeded him and vanquished the Western Qin in 431, but that same year, he was ambushed and imprisoned by the Tuyuhun while attempting a campaign against Northern Liang.
 The Xia was at its end, and the following year, Helian Ding was sent to Wei where he was executed.